tdiggity/diynsxled/README.md

 tbd

-# Put 3D printed parts in tail lights
+# Test fit parts in tail lights
 Test mount the 3d printed brackets in the tail light with the led panels.
+Ensure that the panels fit flush.
+They should slide in easily.
+If not, you might need to shave off some more of the cuts you previously made.

 If everything fits, first glue the 3d printed brackets to the tail lights with some superglue and/or hot glue.
 Once that sets, use hotglue on the tabs and attach the led panels.
 Super glue and hot glue don't conduct electricity.

 Tip: Ensure that the brackets are flush with the border of the tail lights.
 Hot glue sets quickly enough for you to get them  lined up well.

 # Loading the arduino code
-For testing - open the test file in the test/ folder and upload it using the arduino IDE.
+For testing - open the test file in the `test/` folder and upload it using the arduino IDE.
 For driving use - open the diynsxled.ino file and upload it using the arduino IDE.

 ### Advanced - use the AVR programmer to load the code